neo-project/global-blockchain-compliance-hub/_posts/Gibraltar/1111-11-06-gibraltar-securities-related-laws.md

 **Gibraltar Blockchain Exchange**
 * In october 2017, Gibraltar Stock Exchange (GSX) launched the Gibraltar Blockchain Exchange (GBX) in an effort to be a world leading token sale platform and cryptocurrency exchange [4].
 GBX is set to open in January 2018 pending regulatory approval [5].
+  * As a wing of the Gibraltar Stock Exchange, the Blockchain Exchange plays by the rules laid down by the EU.
+It has finished sales of RKT tokens in early 2018 and and has made the service available to KYC-verified users.
+In addition, 300 early participants acted as beta testers, helping in the development of a simplified trading platform.[9]
   * The GSX is regulated by GFSC under License number FSC 1231B and operates as an EU-regulated market,recognised by ESMA (European Regulator) and HMRC (UK)[6].
 Therefore the GBX would have to comply with all the regulations of these organizations
 * As GBX utilizes blockchain technology, it would fall under the Financial Services (Distributed Ledger Technology Providers) Regulations 2017 [4].
 It would also represent the world’s [first regulated ICO token exchange](http://www.itpro.co.uk/strategy/29979/the-gibraltar-blockchain-exchange-attempts-to-tame-the-ico-wild-west)
   * The GBX intends to [apply for a DLT Provider’s license](https://gbx.gi/#1508496269595-2f02501c-bba1) from the GFSC